Fri, Apr 19

 During his second visit to England (1532-1540), Hans Holbein enjoyed incredible success.
 Working for some of the most powerful people at the Tudor court, he was made the King’s Painter in 1536, creating vivid likenesses of Henry VIII, Jane Seymour, Christina of Denmark, and Anne of Cleves amongst many others.

-Upon booking an automated email will be send to you including instructions on how to join.
+Upon booking an automated email will be send to you confirming your place on the tour.

 Tickets